Frando/hypercore-peer-auth/README.md

 # hypercore-peer-auth

-Authenticate a hypercore-protocol connection by signing the NOISE key pair.
+Authenticate a hypercore-protocol connection by signing the NOISE public keys with a static key pair.

-Note: This is quickly written and the crypto needs review.

 See [test.js](./test.js) for an example.